 Decide on a safe distance for your dog to freely roam the area surrounding your home.
 Don’t allow your dog to stay gone for days on end.
 And maintain clear boundaries with your dog about how far is too far.

-Using a leash when you go to unknown woods or new parks is a great idea.
+Using a good leash or harness when you go to unknown woods or new parks is a great idea.
 Infected raccoons, coyotes or squirrels can be lurking just beyond the tree leaves.

 Step 4: Call Your Vet Immediately